 How to reduce pig cost of production

 Let's face it: raising profitable pigs is hard work.
-Optimizing your bottom line while staying competitive is a challenge on its own, but add fluctuating feed costs, new regulations and an unpredictable market to the mix and the task can feel daunting.
-In addition, supply chain disruptions have further exacerbated the need for producers to minimize losses, with many hoping to just break-even to keep their farms afloat.
+Optimizing your bottom line while staying competitive is a challenge on its own.
+But add fluctuating feed costs, new regulations and an unpredictable market to the mix, and the task can feel daunting.
+In addition, supply chain disruptions have further exacerbated the need for producers to minimize losses, with many hoping just to break even to keep their farms afloat.

 Three strategies for reducing your pig cost of production

 Feed costs represent the biggest input for producers, often accounting for up to 70% of production costs.
 Pig producers must adapt their feed strategy to maximize feed efficiency.
 Here are three ways to reduce production costs without impacting your herd’s performance.

 The biggest challenges the livestock industry currently faces are the pressure to reduce feed costs and the continuous effort to gain a better understanding of available feed ingredients.
 The animal cannot fully utilize around 25% of the available nutrients in feed ingredients due to anti-nutritional factors in feed.
 Keeping that in mind, producers worldwide are making a concerted effort to lower the cost of production and maximize feed efficiency based on nutritional and economic factors (which often vary) while maintaining animal welfare and using sustainable approaches to meet demands.

 Pig producers look to increase feed digestibility to manage the short-term risks associated with reduced market prices.